MerBudd/Techiee.py/README.md

 - `/thinking <level>`: Sets the AI's reasoning level (minimal, low, medium, high).
 - `/persona <description>`: Sets a custom personality.
 Use `/persona default` to reset.
 - `/context <count> [lasts_for]`: Loads channel messages as context for your next prompts.
 In non-tracked channels, Techiee will auto-respond without needing @mention.
-- `/settings`: Interactive menu to view and adjust AI settings (thinking level, persona).
+- `/settings`: Interactive menu to view and adjust AI settings (thinking, persona, and context loading with custom options).
 - `/conversation-summary`: Generates an AI summary of your conversation history.
 - `/forget`: Clears your message history with Techiee.
 - `/image`: Generates or edits an image using Nano Banana (requires paid API key).